 We designed the Daily Adjustment to provide an Index Option Value for each Index Option with the Index Precision Strategy, Index Guard Strategy, and Index Performance Strategy on Business Days other than the Term Start Date or the Term End Date.
-The Daily Adjustment does not apply to the Index Protection Strategy.
+The Daily Adjustment does not apply to the Index Protection Strategy with DPSC or Index Protection Strategy with Cap.
 The Daily Adjustment approximates the Performance Credit that will be available on the Term End Date, adjusting for: